Thursday, November 26, 2020

 “Works on a lot of things.
 Could even work with Varhi’s sword, probably.”
 Sairek answered.
 "Thank Fuyiki for teaching me this trick, by the way."

 Varhi blinked as there was a bright orange glow from where the arrow had landed and then a sudden small implosion of fire and force.
-There was a loud hissing screech that came from the Spriggan as it was abruptly bombed out of nowhere.
+There was a loud hissing screech that came from the Spriggan as it was abruptly bombed out of seemingly nowhere.
 When the light faded, Varhi watched as a good chunk of the Spriggan was missing, possibly burned to ash or had just exploded to pieces.
 The Spriggan was flailing through the brush, the rest of it currently on fire.

 “Blimey!”
 Varhi blinked.
 “Oh shit, it’s coming this way, back up, you three.”